NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Authoritative servers may be preconfigured with multiple catalog zones, each associated with a different set of configurations.
 A member zone can as such be reconfigured with a different set of preconfigured settings by removing it as a member of one catalog zone and making it a member of another.

-[FIXME: what is the point?
-How would the secondary know that a member zone is another catalog zone?]
-An implementation of catalog zones MAY allow the catalog to contain other catalog zones as member zones.

 Although the contents of a catalog zone are interpreted and acted upon by nameservers, a catalog zone is a regular DNS zone and so must adhere to the standards for such zones.